univention/univention-corporate-server/doc/developer-reference/ldap.rst

 One essential trait of LDAP as used in UCS, is the strict enforcement of LDAP schemata.
-An LDAP server refuses to start if an unknown LDAP attribute is referenced either in the configuration or in the back end data.
+An LDAP server refuses to start if an unknown LDAP attribute is referenced either in the configuration or in the backend data.
 This makes it critically important to install schemata on all systems.
 To simplify this task UCS features a built-in mechanism for automatic schema replication to all UCS hosted LDAP servers in the UCS domain (see :ref:`chap-listener`).
 The schema